-International revenues, primarily attributable to Asia and Europe, were 29% of our revenues for the quarter ended March 31, 2004, and we intend to continue to expand our sales into international markets.
+International revenues, primarily attributable to Asia and Europe, were approximately \$16 million for the six months ended June 30, 2004 and we intend to continue to expand our sales into international markets.
 This expansion will require significant management attention and financial resources to successfully develop direct and indirect international sales and support channels.
 In addition, we may not be able to develop international market demand for our products, which could impair our ability to grow our revenues.
 We have limited experience marketing, distributing and supporting our products internationally and, to do so, we expect that we will need to develop versions of our products that comply with local standards.
 Furthermore, international operations are subject to other inherent risks, including:

-- greater difficulty collecting accounts receivable and longer collection periods; - difficulties and costs of staffing and managing international operations; - the impact of differing technical standards outside the United States; - the impact of recessions in economies outside the United States; - unexpected changes in regulatory requirements and currency exchange rates; - certification requirements;

-- reduced protection for intellectual property rights in some countries;

-- potentially adverse tax consequences; and

-- political and economic instability.
+- greater difficulty collecting accounts receivable and longer collection periods; - difficulties and costs of staffing and managing international operations; - the impact of differing technical standards outside the United States; - the impact of recessions in economies outside the United States; - unexpected changes in regulatory requirements and currency exchange rates; - certification requirements; - reduced protection for intellectual property rights in some countries; - potentially adverse tax consequences; and - political and economic instability.